 87 Collett Street, Queanbeyan

-Rusten House Art Centre & Gallery will be the latest addition to the arts and design scene in Queanbeyan.
+Rusten House Art Centre & Gallery is the latest addition to the arts and design scene in Queanbeyan.
 Built in 1861 as the Community Hospital, the NSW State Heritage Register listed Rusten House is now one of the city’s most significant properties.
-This exciting addition to the local arts scene will operate as a Gallery, Artisan Retail Space and arts instruction workshop space, opening in April 2021.
+This exciting addition to the local arts scene operates as a Gallery, Artisan Retail Space and arts instruction workshop space.

 • Neverwhere Gallery